 Research has shown that your chances of suffering from postpartum depression increase with subsequent pregnancies if you’ve experienced it with your first child.

 There is no hard and fast rule, however, and it is completely dependent on the person, how many children they have, and how their brain and chemical make-up reacts to the disturbance of having a child.
 Sorry, I know a clear cut way to predict this would be nice, but it just doesn’t work that way.

 As the days passed, my mood disintegrated.
-I became completely disinterested in everything — food, bathing, talking, even “The Walking Dead.”
+I became completely disinterested in everything — food, bathing, talking, even my favorite TV shows.
 But saddest of all, the primary object of my disinterest was the miracle baby that for so long had been my wish.
 I felt empty, a shell, a husk.
 I barely engaged, except to beg through tears to not be left alone with the baby.
 To question my ability to do this baby-thing – when inside my head I was desperately screaming for someone, anyone, to get me out of this.

 Since there’s no “take backs” when it comes to having a child, I retreated into myself and my phone – Candy Crush became an addiction.
 Looking back, it is incredible how I managed to remove myself emotionally and mentally – even my newborn’s inconsolable crying didn’t penetrate the force field.
 A lot of the time, I silently relinquished my responsibility to everyone else — anybody else really — knowing if I didn’t react, sooner or later, someone would attend to her.

 As I was still breastfeeding, I was forced to interact with her regularly, but I wasn’t present.
 I would stare out the window while she fed (wishing to be anywhere but in that rocking chair, with her) or I would stare at her as if she were an alien being that I would never understand or connect with.
 Once she was finished, I would hand her over to my mom, sister, sister-in-law, or husband and either go back to bed or to my phone.